MihaiCiorascu/MovieDatabase/README.md

 ## Tools and Techniques Used

 - **Object-Oriented Programming**:
-  - Utilized inheritance, polymorphism, and encapsulation for modular and reusable code.
+  - Utilized inheritance, polymorphism and encapsulation for modular and reusable code.

 - **Smart Pointers**:
   - Managed memory safely using RAII principles with C++ smart pointers.